Prepare a business plan for growth

 Sales driven businesses sometimes use a monthly operating plan, and weekly targets and reviews if needed.

 Major events in your business' target marketplace (eg changes to competitors or customers) or in the broader environment (eg new legislation) should trigger a review of your strategic objectives.
-Read more about strategic planning for business growth.

 Regardless of whether or not there are fixed time intervals in your business plan, it must be part of a rolling process.
 Regularly assess performance against the business plan and agree a revised forecast if necessary.